 No. Although IVs are available at home and in our birth centers for things like emergencies and treatment of group B strep, we do not routinely use an IV in labor.
-If you are birthing in the hospital, you will most likely be required to have a routine IV.
+If you are birthing in the hospital, you will most likely be required to have an IV.

 Will I have an episiotomy (a cut to enlarge the vaginal opening)?

 No. There is now extensive data to show that a natural tear will be less extensive, hurt less, and heal better than a cut.
 Besides, we will do our utmost to prevent any tear to your perineum, and that is certainly better than the definite damage of an episiotomy.
 In our opinion, an episiotomy should only be done as an emergency measure, when you must deliberately sacrifice the mother to get the baby out very quickly.
 This situation is extremely rare in our practice.